 IIeX Europe 2019: The 6 features of the future market researcher

-IIex, the international insight innovation community, set up camp in Amsterdam in February this year to host its annual European event.
-A rich diversity of agencies, clients, tech start-ups and research insight professionals from literally all 4 corners of the world showcased their take on where the future of market research is headed.
+IIex, the international insight innovation community, set up camp in Amsterdam for its annual European event.
+A rich diversity of agencies, clients, tech start-ups and research insight professionals from all 4 corners of the world showcased their take on where the future of market research is headed.

-Taking in over 24 presentations in the past 36 hours, I am now heading back home on the Thalys high-speed train.
-No better timing for a hot-off-the-press recap.
+After 24 presentations in the past 36 hours, I am on the Thalys train back home.
+So, no better timing for a hot-off-the-press recap.

-In the past 2 days I have observed 6 recurrent motives which, together, could form the ‘future forward’ features of the next-generation market researcher.
-Let’s take a look at the 6 main lessons I am taking along.
+I observed six recurrent themes which, together, could form the ‘future forward’ features of the next-generation market researcher.
+Let’s take a look at the six main lessons I am taking home.

-Tweetaway: The 6 features characterizing the future market researcher https://insit.es/2IqMeWy by @HakimZemni via @InSites #mrx #IIEX2019 #IIEX #Newmr #InSites
+Tweetaway: The six features characterizing the future market researcher https://insit.es/2IqMeWy by @HakimZemni via @InSites #mrx #IIEX2019 #IIEX #Newmr #InSites

 Tweetaway: Let’s say goodbye to the days of mono-medial research, the future market researcher mixes multimedia techniques https://insit.es/2IqMeWy by @HakimZemni via @InSites #mrx #IIEX2019 #IIEX #Newmr #InSites